pocc/tshark.dev/content/formats/_index.md

 are also sending the packet and file headers.
 Normally, you will not need to care about the file format of your packets.
 This section exists for when it does matter.

-You can see just the file
-header for any capture type if you capture no packets and send to xxd.
+If you capture no packets and send to `xxd`, you can see just the file header for any capture type.
 An easy way to capture no packets is to filter by unused [ipx](https://en.wikipedia.org/wiki/Internetwork_Packet_Exchange) in your capture filter.
 In this example, we use `-F pcap` for the [pcap](/formats/pcap_format) file type.